axean/tergite-frontend/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-## We Develop with Bitbucket
+## We Develop with Github

-We use bitbucket to host code, to track issues and feature requests, as well as accept pull requests.
+We use Github to host code, to track issues and feature requests, as well as accept pull requests.

 ## But We Use [Github Flow](https://docs.github.com/en/get-started/quickstart/github-flow), So All Code Changes Happen Through Pull Requests